Schlaurens/RobotSoccer-MultiObjectDetector/README.md

-# MA_LabelingTool
+# MA_MachineLearning

-Used to extract and label data from B-Human logs.
+Everything needed to extract/process training data and to train and evaluate the neural networks for my master's thesis.

 ### Setup
 B-Human python bindings are used that require authentication.
 For this environment variables are used.
 If you are a B-Human member create a GitLab access token with API permissions.
 Save that token in an environment variable: